 This type of recognition involves providing employees with non-financial rewards, such as additional vacation time, flexible work hours, or other perks, in recognition of their good work.

-Non-monetary rewards can be an effective way to show appreciation and to provide employees with benefits that are valuable to them.
+Non-monetary rewards can be an effective way to show appreciation and provide employees with benefits that are valuable to them.

 How Do I Build Successful Recognition Programs?